AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 In this section, we discuss attributes that return :ada:`Boolean` values indicating whether a feature is available or not in the target architecture:

-- :ada:`'Machine_Rounds` is an attribute that indicates whether rounding is used when the result of a fixed-point operation is inexact.
+- :ada:`'Machine_Rounds` is an attribute that indicates what happens when the result of a fixed-point operation is inexact:

+  - :ada:`T'Machine_Rounds = True`: inexact result is rounded;

+  - :ada:`T'Machine_Rounds = False`: inexact result is truncated.

-- :ada:`'Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is raised when a fixed-point operation with that type produces an overflow or divide-by-zero.
+- :ada:`'Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is guaranteed to be raised when a fixed-point operation with that type produces an overflow or divide-by-zero.

 .. code:: ada run_button project=Courses.Advanced_Ada.Numerics.Fixed_Machine_Rounds_Overflows